TaylorDarneille/SEI713/python/python-catcollector/03-model-form-crud.md

 We can see some routes here that use Django's syntax for variable in URLs.
 But in this case, we cannot choose what we name them.
 They must always be type `int` and be named `pk`.
 This stands for `primary key` and it is the variable name that Django expects the Cat ID to be in.
 This is another Django convention that we must accept.
 The only other parameter of note is the one that links the URL to the view.
 Basically, it is saying to look in the `views.py` file, find the relevant form class in there, then use it as the view function for this URL.

 But now we are done!
 These are our data access URLs.
 Whenever we want to add a new Cat, we can hit `http://localhost:8000/cats/create` and Django will send us a form with all the fields in it for adding a new Cat to the database.
 When we fill out the form and submit it, Django will receive the data, validate it, and write it to the database if it passes validation.
 The same stuff happens if we want to modify a Cat: we hit the URL `http://localhost:8000/cats/3/update`, passing in whichever Cat's ID we want to use.
 Then a form with that Cat's data is sent to us so we can edit the values.
 Then we submit that back to the server where it is validated and stored.
 The form classes that we used make all this happen automatically.
+Also test out `http://localhost:8000/cats/3/delte` to see the confirm delete page and test the delete functionality!

 ## Testing it all in the browser